BE-Webdesign/wp-graphql-docs/getting-a-taxonomy.md

 # Getting a taxonomy.

 Taxonomies are classifications of groups.
+Terms are assigned to taxonomies.
+More about taxonomies coming soon.

 ## Querying for a taxonomy.